pietrorampini/UpdateChecker/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 	```

-- I'n the class you want to use the library extend a `FragmentActivity`  (or, obviously, a [`SherlockFragmentActivity` ](https://github.com/JakeWharton/ActionBarSherlock/blob/master/actionbarsherlock/src/com/actionbarsherlock/app/SherlockFragmentActivity.java)).
+- In the class you want to use the library extend a `FragmentActivity`  (or, obviously, a [`SherlockFragmentActivity` ](https://github.com/JakeWharton/ActionBarSherlock/blob/master/actionbarsherlock/src/com/actionbarsherlock/app/SherlockFragmentActivity.java)).

 - To show a Play-Store-like notification if a new update is found: